jbmorley/compute/README.md

 _Compute is no longer under active development.
-While it was a fun experiment to see what can be done by working around the iOS restrictions to unlock a full Linux computing environment, projects like [UTM](https://getutm.app) (although requiring side-loading) offer far more practical and comprehensive approaches._
+While it was a fun experiment to see what can be done to working around the iOS restrictions and provide a full Linux computing environment, projects like [UTM](https://getutm.app) (although requiring side-loading) offer far more practical and comprehensive approaches, and don't require any hardware._

 # Compute